Ukraine refugees near 4 million. Will exodus slowdown last?

 Even the devastating 11-year war in Syria, source of the world’s biggest refugee crisis, didn’t force out so many people so fast.

-The International Organization for Migration recently estimated that about 6.5 million people in Ukraine have been driven from their homes by the Russian invasion but remain displaced inside the country, suggesting that a large pool of potential refugees still awaits.
-IOM said another 12 million are believed to be trapped in places where fighting has been intense, or don’t want to leave.
+The International Organization for Migration has also estimated that about 6.5 million people in Ukraine have been driven from their homes by the Russian invasion but remain displaced inside the country, suggesting that a large pool of potential refugees still awaits.
+IOM said another 12 million people are believed to be trapped in places where fighting has been intense, or don’t want to leave.

 Jewish groups have begun an effort to bring frail Holocaust survivors out of Ukraine, but each person requires a team of rescue workers to extract such refugees.